 Central Arizona Water Conservation District (CAWCD) – CAWCD oversees the operations of the Central Arizona Project (CAP), which brings Colorado River water from Lake Havasu to Phoenix, then up to Tucson.
-Its governing body consists of 15 members.
+CAWCD’s governing body consists of 15 members.
 With a CAP allocation, the District has interactions with CAWCD throughout the year.
-In 1996, the District partnered with CAWCD and BKW Farms to construct the Avra Valley Recharge Project, the first CAP recharge project in Pima County.
+In 1996, the District partnered with CAWCD and BKW Farms to construct the Avra Valley Recharge Project (AVRP), the first CAP recharge project in Pima County.
 The District has a good working relationship with CAWCD staff.

 Arizona Water Banking Authority (AWBA) – While a separate entity, the AWBA is operated within the Arizona Department of Water Resources (ADWR).
-The objective of the AWBA is to store the portion of Arizona’s Colorado River allocation that is not used by the CAWCD in order to firm water supplies in the event of a Colorado River shortage that impacts municipal providers.
+The objective of the AWBA is to store the portion of Arizona’s Colorado River allocation that is not used by CAWCD in order to firm water supplies in the event of a Colorado River shortage that impacts municipal providers.

-Groundwater Users Advisory Council (GUAC) – The GUAC is an advisory council to the ADWR Director.
+Groundwater Users Advisory Council (GUAC) – GUAC is an advisory council to the ADWR Director.
 Each Active Management Area (AMA) has a GUAC comprised of five members, appointed by the Governor and representing different sectors.
-The GUAC meets about every two months.
+GUAC meets about every two months.